top of page

 👁️ Symptoms of MGD & Retinoid-Associated Dry Eye

-• Burning, stinging, or gritty sensation
+• Burning, stinging, or gritty sensations

-• Redness or foreign body sensation
+• Redness or a foreign body sensation

-• Increased reflex tearing (paradoxical tearing)
+• Increased reflex tearing (also known as paradoxical tearing)

-• Blurred vision that improves with blinking-
+• Blurred vision that improves with blinking

-• Discomfort with contact lens use
+• Discomfort while using contact lenses

 💊 Management Tips (Clinical & Patient Self-Care)